Bibhavshah/Netflix-clone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Since I have not completed building the clone there are things that I need to implement so for the moment you can Sign In into it using:
-Username: test@gmail.com
-Password: testing123